 Code is written according to the rules of the CERT C Coding Standard.
 All integer arithmetic is checked for overflow and all error conditions are handled gracefully.

 The library is continuously fuzzed by OSS-Fuzz, releases are scanned with Clang Static Analyzer, PVS-Studio, and Coverity Scan.

 How does it compare to libpng?¶

 See the comparison page.

-Probably not.
-A compatibility layer would need a lot of features implemented outside of libspng.
+A compatibility layer was considered but it would need a lot of features implemented outside of libspng.

-There are no set limits. libspng should be safe to use with images or files of any size, at worst it will run out of memory or encounter an integer overflow, all errors are handled gracefully.
+Images exceeding 4GB per row are not decoded, there are no other limits, at worst it will run out of memory or fail an integer overflow check, all errors are handled gracefully.

 libspng is threadsafe as long as contexts are not shared across threads.
 It is safe to create multiple contexts on a thread.

 Why are some functions returning